Azure-Samples/azure-ai-content-understanding-python/docs/create_azure_ai_service.md

-# How To Create Azure AI Service (Foundry Content Understanding)
+# How To Create Azure AI Service

 This guide covers the latest configuration using **Azure AI Foundry**, including creating a Foundry Hub and Project, and deploying Azure AI Content Understanding.